Law of India: Police Force

+Federal armed police forces include Central Armed Police Forces (CAPFs) such as BSF, ITBP, SSB, CRPF, NSG, and AR.
+Others like the Narcotics Control Bureau (NCB) are under the Union Ministry of Home Affairs.
+And the Railway Protection Force (RPF) under the Union Ministry of Railways.

+The Central Bureau of Investigation (CBI) is the premier investigation agency of the Government of India, functioning under the Ministry of Personnel, Public Grievances, and Pensions, headed by the Prime Minister of India.
+The other investigation and intelligence agencies include the National Investigation Agency (NIA) for the investigation of terrorism and related matters, which functions under the Ministry of Home Affairs, and the Enforcement Directorate (ED) under the Ministry of Finance, which is responsible for the investigation of financial crimes.
+Among the other agencies under the Ministry of Finance are DRI, Customs, DGITI, CEIB, DGGSTI, and FIU.
+The Indian Coast Guard, under the Defence Ministry, handles maritime law enforcement.

 Law reforms

 Government usually appoints Law Commission panels to study and make non-binding recommendations for the law reform.
 In first 65 years 1,301 obsolete laws were repealed, including 1029 old laws in 1950 by Jawaharlal Nehru and 272 old laws in 2004 by Atal Bihari Vajpayee.
 After that 1,824 such laws were repealed by Narendra Modi government between May 2014 to December 2017, taking the total to 3,125.

 Subordinate legislation in India

 Subordinate, delegated or secondary legislation covers rules, regulations, by-laws, sub-rules, orders, and notification.